 Adequate Magnesium for Heart Health:

-For years, nutrition scientists have suspected that magnesium is important for heart health.
-A new study confirms their suspicions (American Journal of Clinical Nutrition, Jan.
+For years, nutrition scientists suspected that magnesium is important for heart health.
+A few years ago, a study confirmed their suspicions (American Journal of Clinical Nutrition, Jan.
 2020).

 Researchers evaluated more than 14,000 participants in the Atherosclerosis Risk in Communities Study (ARIC) over 27 years.
 Those with low serum magnesium early in the study were 28% more likely to develop coronary artery disease than those with the highest levels.
 This link was stronger among women than among men.